Oosh74/Oosh74/README.md

 ### Hi!

-I'm Jared (He/Him).
-I am a full-stack web developer and designer.
+I'm Jared, I'm a full-stack web developer and designer.
 Some technologies I work with include:

 * HTML
 * CSS